jnagel88/overtime-app/README.md

 - needs to be documented if employee did not log overtime

 ## UI:
-- Bootstrap -> formatting
+- x Bootstrap -> formatting

 ## Refactor TODOS:
-- Refactor user association integration test in feature/post_spec
-- add fullname for users
+- x add fullname for users